Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

         ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image90.png)

-28. Back on the **Database Engine Configuration** page, select **Next**.
+28. Back on the **Database Engine Configuration** page, select **Next**

-29. On the **Ready to Install** page, select **Install**.
+29. On the **Ready to Install** page, select **Install**

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image91.png)

-30. On the **Complete** page, select **Close**.
+30. On the **Complete** page, select **Close**

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image92.png)

-31. On s03-db-0, start Internet Explorer, browse to <https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms>, and download/install the current production release of the SQL Server Management Studio with the default settings.
+31. On s03-db-0, start Internet Explorer, browse to <https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms>, and download/install the current production release of the SQL Server Management Studio with the default settings

-32. Repeat steps 1-19 on s03-db-1.
+32. Repeat steps 1-19 on s03-db-1

 ### Task 4: Install the SAP database layer